xrdocs/cloud-scale-networking/_tutorials/2018-02-19-netflow-sampling-interval-and-the-mythical-internet-packet-size.md

 It's certainly not meant to be a state-of-the-art but more an invitation to comment with your own findings.

-To understand the basic of the technology, we invite you to read Xander's post on [Cisco supportforum](https://supportforums.cisco.com/t5/service-providers-documents/asr9000-xr-netflow-architecture-and-overview/ta-p/3137096).
+To understand the basic of the technology, we invite you to start with Xander's post on [Cisco supportforum](https://supportforums.cisco.com/t5/service-providers-documents/asr9000-xr-netflow-architecture-and-overview/ta-p/3137096).
-It has been written for ASR9000 five years ago, so multiple differences exist, but still it's a very good resource to get familiar with Netflow.
+It has been written for ASR9000 five years ago, so multiple differences exist, but it's still a very good resource to get familiar with Netflow.

 ## NCS5500 internals

 NCS5500 supports NetFlow v9 and IPFIX (not sFlow or former versions of Netflow).

-These technologies can be used to create a statistical view of the flow matrix from the router or line card perspective.
+Netflow is used to create a statistical view of the flow matrix from the router or line card perspective.

 In a chassis, Netflow activities will be performed at the line card level and will involve the NPU (for instance Qumran-MX, Jericho or Jericho+) and the Line Card CPU.
 Aside the configuration and show commands, nothing will be performed at the Route Processor level.